 Learn things you’ll need to know before the beginning of your freshman year during our Admitted Student Day.
 This is an event created just for you, the student.
-Come join us and learn about some of the things you'll need to know before beginning your freshman year.
+Come join us on Friday, April 20, 2018 and learn about some of the things you'll need to know before beginning your freshman year.

 Apply for admission.

 Note: Remember that you must also submit an application for admission with a $40 non-refundable fee.

 Check out the enrollment checklist to ensure you are on the right track.

 Find out the status of your application.

 Once you’re enrolled, make plans to attend Orientation.

 Freshman applicants have attended or are currenty enrolled in high school and have not attended a post-secondary institution.

 Freshman admission to USC Upstate is based on high school courses and scores from the Scholastic Assessment Test (SAT) or American College Testing (ACT) scores.